day8/re-frame/docs/CodeWalkthrough.md

 presumably the id of the item to delete.

 Here are some other example events:
 ```clj
 [:admit-to-being-satoshi false]
 [:dressing/put-pants-on  "velour flares" {:method :left-leg-first :belt false}]
 ```

-The `kind` of event is always a keyword, and for non-trivial applications it tends to be namespaced.
+The `kind` of event is a keyword, and for non-trivial applications it will be namespaced.

 **Rule**:  events are pure data.
 No sneaky tricks like putting callback functions on the wire.
 You know who you are.